katelyn98/katelyn98.github.io/_posts/2022-04-20-vlr-project.md

 ## Introduction

 Artificial intelligence (AI) is increasingly being built for and deployed in high-stakes domains such as detecting cancer from medical imagery [**CITE**] , disaster relief efforts [**CITE**], and self-driving cars [**CITE**].
-Deep neural networks have made significant advances in wide-ranging tasks including image classification, segmentation, in-painting, captioning, object detection, action recognition, deep fakes, etc. However, deep neural networks often lack reliability in the real world because they are "black-boxes" and can depend on spurious input features that are not essential to the true label.
+However, these models are "black-boxes" and not interpretable to decision-makers that collaborate with these models [**CITE**].
+Therefore, the interpretability and accuracy of these models are equally important to calibrate decision-makers reliance on AI and improve human-AI collaboration.

 ### Research Questions & Contributions